FLAGlab/SimCorp/index.md

-In the following, we present the results for the different experiemnts conducted using the SimCorp.
-Corpus
+In the following, we present the results for the different experiemnts conducted using the SimCorp Corpus

 ## Semantic Similarity Evaluation